noahzeldin/dissertation/reception_analysis.md

     i <- i %>% mutate(docname = as.numeric(docname)) %>%
         rename(Article = docname) %>% # this seems to work better than including in above step left_join(
-          spreadsheet_reduced, # CHECKING 12.29.20 - seems to have worked better than normal spreadsheet with corp_reduced
+          data_reduced, # CHECKING 12.29.20 - seems to have worked better than normal data_main with corp_reduced
           by = "Article") %>%
         select(-c(Text, Other_Metadata:Comp_Doc))